mafifafm/pxt-microbit/docs/courses/csintro/binary/activity.md

   110      6     1101     13
   111      7     1110     14
 ```
-For example, imagine you are the micro:bit.
+For example, imagine you are the Ragga.
 If the first number the human enters is a 1, you automatically know the new decimal value is a 1.
 If the second number that is entered is a 0, then your decimal value goes from 1 to 2.
 However, if the second number is also a 1, then your new decimal value goes from 1 to 3.

 At that point, you either have a 10, or a 11 in your binary string.
 Let’s take 10 as an example.
 The decimal value of binary 10 is 2.
 If the third number entered is a 0, then your new decimal value goes from 2 to 4.
 If the third number entered is a 1, then your new decimal value goes from 2 to 5.